This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 The hill it is situated on has been inhabited since the bronze age and has changed massively throughout the years.
 Be sure to check out the museum which goes through this epic history in great detail.

-You probably won’t spend all day in Victoria so check out this list of other things to do on Gozo to plan your whole day out.
+You probably won’t spend all day in Victoria so check out the best other things to do on Gozo below to plan your whole day out.

 Diving in Gozo is rated as one of the greatest places to dive in the whole world!
 So, if you are a qualified diver then this is the absolute paradise, especially the inland sea tunnel!
 Have a look at these two morning dives to help you plan.